What is the message? Perspectives on Visual Data Communication: Methodology

-The 58 articles were divided between two coding teams, composed of two researchers each.
-Each team manually extracted data visualizations from the assigned articles.
-We defined data visualizations as \textit{any visual representation of data, excluding photographic images, tables and explanatory diagrams}.
-We created two versions of each visualization: `vis \textit{(no-text)}' visualizations (n=171) which had textual elements removed, i.e. captions, extra text on charts, and titles (text which acted as labels or legends was not removed).
-Corresponding `vis \textit{(text)}' visualizations included all textual elements (n=171).
+\paragraph{Visualization preparation} The 58 articles were divided between two teams of two researchers each.
+Each team manually extracted data visualizations from their assigned articles, yielding a total of 171.
+We defined data visualizations as \textit{any visual representation of data, excluding photographic images, tables, and explanatory diagrams}.
+Each team then stripped their assigned visualizations of textual elements, producing two versions of each: `vis \textit{(text)}', retaining all textual elements as displayed in the article, and `vis \textit{(no-text)}', with textual elements removed.
+Removed textual elements included captions, explanatory or narrative text, and titles; labels and legends were retained.
+An example of a chart with and without textual elements is shown in \autoref{fig:casestudy}.
+After preparation, teams switched corpora, ensuring that researchers articulated messages for charts they had not personally prepared.
+Each visualization was then independently interpreted by two researchers, first without and then with textual elements, yielding four articulated messages per visualization: two from the no-text condition and two from the text condition.
+Example charts illustrating the corpus are shown in \autoref{fig:examplecharts}.

-The majority of the articles in the sample were about climate change (n=49); nine articles pertained to pandemics; eight were about COVID-19 specifically.
-This subject distribution reflects both the recency of the COVID-19 pandemic as well as the long-standing coverage of climate topics in Scientific American.
-A single article could contain multiple visualizations; one COVID-19 article, e.g., contained a total of 22 individual charts.
-A small number of articles (n=3) had elements and visualizations combining the two topics, i.e. the impact of COVID-19 on carbon dioxide emissions.
-Weather extremes were the most prevalent topic in the climate change related articles, while the overall death toll due to COVID-19 was most prevalent in pandemic-related articles.
-A table detailing the overall subject of the articles is in the supplementary material (S1).